streamnative/charts/charts/pulsar-operator/README.md

 ## Versioning Convention

-`version`: The version of the chart itself, it will change only when there are some changes to the chart itself or `appVersion` bumps a new version.
+`version`: The version of the chart.
+It will be changed only when there are some changes to the chart or the `appVersion` bumps a new version.

 `appVersion`: The version of the application image that this chart contains, it will change only when operator image bumps a new version.